 - Conferencing with teachers

-- Strengthening grade-level collaboration
+- Strengthening collaboration within and across grade levels

 - Supporting school-wide planning